|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 - Women’s shelters.

-- Be a BC Secondary School graduate (Grade 12) or equivalent, or have mature student status;
+- BC Secondary School graduate (Grade 12) or equivalent, or mature student status; and

-- Have a clear criminal records search for the vulnerable sector;
+- Clear criminal records search for the vulnerable sector;

-- Have a TB test and/or X-ray and Certificate of Health;
+- TB test and/or X-ray and Certificate of Health;

 This program is delivered in-class from our Abbotsford and Vancouver campuses.

 910 hours (including a 150-hours practicum).

 - In-class: 20 hours of instruction per week, for a total of 38 weeks, plus a 6-week practicum.

 - Classes are held Monday to Friday, 1:30 pm – 5:30 pm.